 The padlock and the HTTPS protocol are activated when you install one on your website (webserver).
-In previous years, this enables secure communication between a web server and a browser.
+This enables secure communication between a web server and a browser in previous years.
 An SSL certificate is often only seen on websites that conduct financial transactions or collect personal data.

 They got popular on all social networking platforms as time passed.
 Then Google began recommending that all websites have an SSL certificate.
 It is strongly suggested that you have one at this time.
 In essence, an SSL certificate connects the following two items:

 - A company’s identification, such as its name and location.

 How much do SSL certificates cost per year?

 The cost of an SSL certificate will vary depending on the hosting provider.
 You’ll also have to think about which SSL you require.
 For example, a standard certificate for personal and corporate websites may cost substantially less than the enhanced protection afforded by eCommerce.

 With all of our hosting services, GreenGeeks includes a free wildcard SSL.

 Multi-domain (SAN), domain validation, self-signed certificates, SSL warranties, and other choices will affect the annual cost.